Rakeshmonkee/KMBOX/README.md

 # KMBOX

-A Guide on how to Update / Spoof the KMBOX (Net / B+)
+A Guide on how to update firmware, flash firmware and spoof the KMBOX Net and B+

 ### Contents
 - [KMBOX NET]()